HathorNetwork/rfcs/text/0000-p2p-identity.md

 The Peer-ID is important because it allows peers to establish a confidence level for other peers.
 It may be useful when the network is under attack, and the peers are working together to recover the network.

 As there is no central authority to distribute certificates to the peers, we chose to use a self-generated certificate for the peers, and the Peer-ID is defined as the hash (sha256d) of the public key of the certificate.
-To exchange the certificates and establish a secure connection, a Transport Layer Security (TLS) will be enabled over the TCP connection.
+To exchange the certificates and establish a secure connection, a Transport Layer Security (TLS 1.3) will be enabled over the TCP connection.

 During this step, the peers exchange their Peer-Id and Entrypoints.
 Thus, the other part validates the Peer-Id and checks whether it is directly connected to one of the given entrypoints.
 If the Peer-Id does not match or it is not directly connected, the connection is closed.